KhronosGroup/Vulkan-Guide/chapters/validation_overview.md

 > set of conditions that **must** be met in order to achieve well-defined run-time behavior in an application.

-One of the main advantages of Vulkan, as an explicit API, is the implementation (driver) doesn't waste time checking for valid input.
+One of the main advantages of Vulkan, as an explicit API, is that the implementation (driver) doesn't waste time checking for valid input.
 In OpenGL, the implementation would have to always check for valid usage which added noticeable overhead.
-With this, there is no such [glGetError](https://www.khronos.org/opengl/wiki/OpenGL_Error) equivalent in Vulkan.
+There is no [glGetError](https://www.khronos.org/opengl/wiki/OpenGL_Error) equivalent in Vulkan.

 The valid usages will be listed in the spec after every function and structure.
 For example, if a VUID checks for an invalid `VkImage` at `VkBindImageMemory` then the valid usage in the spec is found under `VkBindImageMemory`.
 This is because the Validation Layers will only know about all the information at `VkBindImageMemory` during the execution of the application.